tejasbijawe07/DevOps-Practice/4-Docker/day27- Docker Project: Dockerize a Full Application/README.md

  - A static website served by Nginx with a backend API
  - Any app from your GitHub that doesn't have Docker yet

 #### python application

 - Employee Management System - Python Flask + PostgreSQL
-- A web application where users can add employees, view all employees, store employee data in PostgreSQL.
+- A Flask web application where users can add employees, view all employees, store employee data in PostgreSQL.
 - Docker will create separate containers for: Flask App, PostgreSQL Database.
 - Both Containers communicate over a custom Docker network.